MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

 So far, we've navigated and summarized data by exploiting its hierarchical organization: the whole dataset $\to$ department
 $\to$ employee.
-But what if we need to work relative to an entity which is not reflected in the data hierarchy?
+But what if we want a query that isn't supported by the existing hierarchy?
 For example, how could we calculate the number of employees per each *position*?

 A list of distinct positions could be obtained using `Unique`.